lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial4/tutorial.rst

     thermo_style custom step temp etotal f_mysf1[1] f_mysf2[1]

 Let us also extract the density and velocity profiles using the ``chunk/atom`` and ``ave/chunk`` commands.
-These commands are used to divide the system into bins and return the desired quantities, here the velocity along :math:`x` (``vx``) within the bins.
+These commands discretize the simulation domain into spatial bins and compute and output average properties of the atoms belonging to each bin, here the velocity along :math:`x` (``vx``) within the bins.
 Add the following lines to **shearing.lmp**:

 .. code-block:: lammps